 TYPES OF INK

 Here at Twin City Tees we specialize in printing high quality garments using water-based and discharge Inks, Hooray!

 We love water-based and discharge inks because when printed with they are pressed into and absorbed by the fibers of a garment, leaving it with the breath-ability and lightweight feel.

 Check out this sweet video of heat activated discharge ink absorbing into the fabric in action.

-Discharge Ink is a water-based ink that is designed to be print bright colors on dark garments.
+Discharge Ink is a water-based ink that is designed to print bright colors on dark garments.
 The ink is printed on the shirt and an activator removes the dye from the shirt fibers and replaces it with the dye of the ink color.
 The ink is as soft as the shirt itself.
 Discharge ink works best on 100% Cotton garments, and can create unique looks on cotton/synthetic blends.

 Water-based and discharge inks will look differently depending on the color and material makeup of your selected garments.